-One alternative system for hydro energy is the barrage tidal system.
-A barrage is in essence a dam across an estuary.
-Slices in the dam let water through and turbines in the slices generate electricity.
-Power is generated when the water flows in either direction.
+One hydrokinetic energy generation system used throughout the world today is the tidal barrage system.
+A tidal barrage is in essence a dam before an estuary, river, bay, small lake, or other body of water.
 At high tide, the water is trapped behind the barrage and gradually released through the turbines, generating power in much the way a hydroelectric dam on a river would.
+Slices in the tidal barrage system in the rivers leading to the estuary let water through as the tide goes from high to low, and turbines in the barrage’s slices generate electricity.

+Similar to the tidal barrage are tidal stream generators.
 Tidal stream generators operate in the flow of tides.
-In many ways, they are like underwater wind mills, with the flow of water caused by tides or ocean current turning the turbines instead of the wind.
+In many ways, they are like underwater wind mills, but with the flow of water caused by tides or currents turning the turbines, instead of the wind.
 Engineers are exploring many possibilities of tidal stream generators in the hopes of finding the most reliable, efficient and affordable system.